scribeocr/scribeocr/docs/faq.md

 # FAQ/Support

 ## Table of Contents
+It may be possible to use data from other OCR engines that export to .hocr.
+However, doing so has not been tested.
+If you use Scribe OCR with another engine, feel free to open an issue and report how it goes.

 ## Is character-level OCR data required?
 Why?
 For Tesseract .hocr, character-level data is highly recommended but not required.
 If no character-level data is found, words will still be overlayed, however font optimization will be disabled (as not enough information exists to create an optimized font).